Posted by: Feet Banks

 With 18 hiking trails based on Whistler and Blackcomb alone, as well as numerous others positioned throughout the valley and along highway 99, Whistler is definitely one of British Columbia’s premier hiking base camps.
 So we’ve put together a list of some of the area’s true classics, focusing on difficultly level and time commitment.

-Check out this map for a more complete look at Whistler’s trails or hit up Whistler.com to book a guide or take a look at their Online Trails Database.
+Check out the Online Trails Database for a more complete look at Whistler’s trails or hit up Whistler.com to book a guide.
 As well, all the maps and plenty of helpful, up-to-the-minute information (some trails have snow on them right into August) can always be found at the Visitor Info Centre near the Whistler Taxi Loop.

 You can live a lifetime in this valley and never run out of hiking options, but here a few good places to start.